Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Who has access to easements?

-Private easements and rights of way can only be legitimately used for their intended purpose (e.g. for residential access or to maintain utility infrastructure) and are rights which belong only to the owner of the land which has the benefit of the easement.
+Private easements and rights of way can only be legitimately used for their intended purpose (e.g. for residential access or to maintain utility infrastructure) and are rights that belong only to the owner of the land which has the benefit of the easement.
 However, ‘right to roam’ easements are open to the general public and cannot be restricted in any way.

 What are the problems with easements?

 It is not always clear whether an easement has been implied on sale.
 Prescriptive easements are often hard to define.
 Trouble can also arise when the use of land changes.
-For example, when someone who relies on access over neighbouring land builds another house in the grounds of their property or develops agricultural land as residential.
+For example, when someone who relies on access over neighbouring land builds another house on the grounds of their property or develops agricultural land as residential.
 Or when a sewage treatment plant serving a small number of houses faces an increased burden due to development.
 Sometimes an access way requires repair and it is not always clear who should pay for the work.
 It is sometimes claimed that an easement has been abandoned because of non-use although this is rarely the case.

 What should you do?

-When it comes to rights of way, the first distinction is between public, ‘right to roam’ easements which permit any member of the general public to cross the land and private rights of way which restrict the right of access to the owner or occupier of adjacent or nearby land and are limited to their intended purpose.
-Private rights of way and other easements which were expressly granted are defined by the actual words used to grant or reserve them.
+When it comes to rights of way, the first distinction is between public, ‘right to roam’ easements which permit any member of the general public to cross the land, and private rights of way which restrict the right of access to the owner or occupier of adjacent or nearby land and are limited to their intended purpose.
+Private rights of way and other easements that were expressly granted are defined by the actual words used to grant or reserve them.
 Those which are implied or arise by prescription are harder to define as they depend on the nature and extent of the use which has created them.

 Once the scope of the easement has been established there may be a question about whether it is being unlawfully obstructed or merely restricted in some way which the law permits.